RakibMERNDev/rakibmerndev/README.md

 <br/>

 <h1 align="left"><font color="#9745F5">About Me :</font></h1>
 <p>I am an undergraduate student from Rajshahi, Bangladesh.
-I started working on web development five months ago.
+I started working on web development from July 2023.
 During this time, I have learned the fundamentals of frontend web development and have endeavored to strengthen my basic knowledge in this field.
 I have also worked on a couple of projects.
 I intend to work on more projects and further explore the intricacies of web development.</p>

 <br/>
 <br/>